-Ref f Actions and Measures Owner/ Resp.
-Officer Α Develop and implement how we provide information, advice, and assistance 1 Implement the requirements of the new Liberty Protection Safeguards in March Avril L line with legislation (16124) 2022 Bracey 2 We will ensure we respond to adult safeguarding concerns in accordance March Avril 2 with the SSWBA (Part 7) and evolving statutory guidance (16125) 2023 Bracey 3 We will develop a formal agreement between the Local Authority and Health Board, outlining collective responsibilities whilst agreeing a new Alex Williams В Greater Community Cohesion 1 Publish a cross population Prevention Strategy and Action Plan, a key nillar ТВС 2 We shall continue to develop a more strategic approach to strengthen and develop the preventative network of services & build community Alison Watkins С Mental Health and Resilience 1 See Well Being Objective 7 Action C1 NA NA D Safer Communities 1 To ensure the Council fully considers and responds to the requirements of the Counter Terrorism Protect Duty once published (expected in 2022-23) (15495) Kate Harrop 2 We will ensure the Council fulfils its duties relating to the current Contest March Gwyneth Strategy (counter terrorism) and respond to any duties as they arise (15494) 2023 Ayers
+Ref Actions and Measures Date/ Target Owner/ Resp.
+Officer Α Develop and implement how we provide information, advice, and assistan се 1 Implement the requirements of the new Liberty Protection Safeguards in March Avril 1 line with legislation (16124) 2022 Bracey 2 We will ensure we respond to adult safeguarding concerns in accordance March Avril with the SSWBA (Part 7) and evolving statutory guidance (16125) 2023 Bracey 3 We will develop a formal agreement between the Local Authority and Health Board, outlining collective responsibilities whilst agreeing a new staffing structure in Integrated Services to support our approach to develop strong communities, help people help themselves and provide support when is needed.
+(15101) Dec 2022 Alex Williams В Greater Community Cohesion 1 Publish a cross population Prevention Strategy and Action Plan, a key pillar of which will address loneliness (15342??) ТВС TBC 2 We shall continue to develop a more strategic approach to strengthen and develop the preventative network of services & build community resilience, especially in relation to the third sector, housing related support and the wider community, including carers.
+(15083) March 2023 Alison Watkins С Mental Health and Resilience 1 See Well Being Objective 7 Action C1 NA NA D Safer Communities 1 To ensure the Council fully considers and responds to the requirements of the Counter Terrorism Protect Duty once published (expected in 2022-23) (15495) March 2023 Kate Harrop 2 We will ensure the Council fulfils its duties relating to the current Contest Strategy (counter terrorism) and respond to any duties as they arise (15494) March 2023 Gwyneth Ayers